parkerhancock/yankee/README.md

-# Sugar
+# Gelatin Extract

 This is kind of like Marshmallow, but only does deserialization.
 What it lacks in reversibility, it makes up for in speed.
-Schemas are compiled in advance allowing deserialization to occur very quickly
+Schemas are compiled in advance allowing deserialization to occur very quickly.

 ## Motivation